 As a smaller size than guitar, note the additional tonal clarity your baritone is capable of when fulfilling, or complimenting, the warm role of a nylon string guitar in a live or studio mix.

-As a similar size to the mandolin and banjo, try exploring the viability of the baritone ukulele to provide rhythm and melody support alongside other folk instruments, especially while muting the base of the strings at the bridge of the instrument with your palm.
+As a similar size to the mandolin and banjo, try exploring the viability of the baritone to provide rhythm and melody support alongside other folk instruments, especially while muting the base of the strings at the bridge of the instrument with your palm.
 This technique is commonly referred to as “palm muting.”

 What Baritone Ukulele Should I Get?

-For those interested in being able to plug in and play, whether for a practice amp or an onstage gig, the Satin Mahogany Baritone w/ EQ and Solid Spruce Ebony Baritone Cutaway w/ EQ are two baritone ukuleles that come pre-outfitted with an on-board tuner and pickup for amplified play.
+For those interested in being able to plug in and play, whether for a practice amp or an onstage gig, the Satin Mahogany Baritone w/ EQ and Solid Spruce Ebony Baritone Cutaway w/ EQ are both acoustic-electric baritone ukuleles that come pre-outfitted with an on-board tuner and pickup for amplified play.

 Finally, the Solid Acacia Baritone is the cream of the crop for the serious player: an all-solid acacia wood build with beautiful natural figuring and a crystal clear tone.